Where The Locals Go In Manchester

 A weird junk shop full of treasures

-Empire Express is so messy it would give Marie Kondo a heart attack, but roll your sleeves up and you’ll unearth plenty of gems in what is definitely one of Manchester’s weirdest but most delightful shops.
-Heaps of old vinyl, vintage magazines, clothing, signage, toys, pottery, glassware, and everything in-between await you to take back home.
+Empire Express is so messy it would even give Marie Kondo a heart attack, but roll your sleeves up and you’ll unearth plenty of gems in what is definitely one of Manchester’s weirdest but most delightful shops!
+Heaps of old vinyl, vintage magazines, clothing, signage, toys, pottery, glassware, and everything in-between await you to be found and brought back with you.
 Come with an open mind and a large bag because, after all, one man’s trash is another man’s treasure.

 For more local favorites across Europe, check out Spotted by Locals.